Finding Out What It Takes to Work in the Industry

-Sara Mooney is a secondary English teacher and digital media adviser at Susquehannock High School who participates in the York County Alliance for Learning’s Educator in the Workplace program.
+This post was written by Sara Mooney (pictured above at left), a secondary English teacher and digital media adviser at Susquehannock High School who participates in the York County Alliance for Learning’s Educator in the Workplace program.
 As part of The YGS Group’s continued community outreach efforts, we hosted Mooney for three days this summer to help her learn about all things content, digital, creative and media sales.
 Here are thoughts from her time at YGS.

 As a secondary English teacher, I hear a lot of things from family members and students, especially complaints like: “High school is a joke.
 It doesn’t prepare you for the real world.” and “Why does this matter?
 I bet I’ll never use this again.”

 Letting go of the insinuation from those comments that what I do “doesn’t matter” (I’m just molding and preparing the future of our nation and its workforce—la-de-da, I know), my response usually comes with a grain of salt and the understanding that not everyone has had a fulfilling high school experience.

 My three-day experience at The YGS Group highlighted and pinpointed many traits and skills that students should to take with them into the workplace—no matter their future careers.
 It also provided me with sufficient and valuable ammunition for my lessons.
 I boiled down this information into the following ideas:

 - Communication skills are essential.
 If you are unable to send a respectable email back to a client, explain your actions on a certain project or sell your ideas to your boss, you will most likely not be successful in some area of your job.
 I suppose this is why English classes focus so much on written language and discussion communications.
 Perhaps.